openfheorg/openfhe-network-examples/README.md

 Before running the examples, copy the `demoData` folder into the build directory From the `build` directory (required by some examples).

+Please check that the particular example has been verified as operational.
+If it has not then *caveat empteurp*, beware!

 ## Multihop PRE Network Examples

 ---------------

-### PRE Network For AES Key Distribution Demo with multiple brokers using Google RPC
+### PRE Network For AES Key Distribution Demo with multiple brokers using Google RPC [partially verified as working]

 This example allows for PRE between a producer and consumer through multiple broker hops in multiple trust zones.
 Each broker either